StrkyerMcClain/dungeons-and-dragons/src/site/notes/Champions of the Old World.md

 # Champions of the Old World Campaign

+Welcome to Champions Gate, the final bastion for humanity after a mysterious event left most weapons unable to damage monsters, and without connection to the magical weave that would normally allow spellcasting.
+After the discovery of orbs of purified weave essence, humanity was able to strike back against the monsters.
+Now there is a call to arms, "Become a champion and Take back the Old World" and "Fight everything and everyone we lost".
+Champions have access to specialized weapons that use weave spheres to break enemies innate immunity and give them their connection back to casting magic.

 | **Session Dates:**            |
 | ----------------------------- |
 | None so far, check back soon. |